espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 If you don't know if your memory supports **80Mhz**, you can try to upload you scketch using the **80MHz** option and watch the log output via the serial monitor.

+.. note:: In some boards/SoC, the flash frequency is automatically selected according to the flash mode.
+In some cases (i.e ESP32-S3), the flash frequency is up to 120MHz.

 Flash Mode
 **********